 Then again, the evidence may have been staring me in the face.

 Stacks of books.
-Shoes everywhere.
+Heels everywhere.
 Files, newspaper clippings, magazines, laundry.
 More laundry.
 The occasional sentimental object.
 The occasional eccentric object.
-And “heaping” seems to be my default storage method, more successfully battled when I lived in a house with plentiful closets!
+The more than occasional “heaping” that seems to be my default storage method, a recurring bad habit living in a house with too few closets!

 But what if that’s rationalization?
 Is it time to fess up that I suffer from RTS – Retention Tendency Syndrome?
 Is it in the DSM yet?